angrykoala/wendigo/README.md

 > The DomElement class returned by all query methods provides an interface to Puppeteer's ElementHandle class, it can be accesed with the property `element`

+**addScript(scriptPath)**
+Executes the given script in the browser context.
+Useful to set helper methods and functions.
+This method must be called after the page is already loaded, if another page is loaded, the scripts won't be re-executed.
+If these scripts are required for a plugin to work, remember to execute this method on the `_afterOpen` hook.

+It is heavily recommended to only use this to load helper functions, and not execute anything that might cause side effects.
+Anything loaded as a script may interfere with the behavior of the page or Wendigo.
+It is recommended to **always** check if the object of function you are loading already exists before loading, remember that `WendigoUtils` and `WendigoQuery` objects in `window` are required for Wendigo to work, so do not override them.

 **class(selector)**
 Returns and array with the classes of the first element returned from the given css selector.
 Throws if no element is found.